 - Other examples include:

 - Request for outpatient testing

-- Transitions to, from and between EDs, acute care facilities, ambulatory surgery centers, LTPAC facilities, home/community care providers, etc.
+- Transitions to, from and between EDs, acute care facilities, ambulatory surgery centers, Long-Term and Post-Acute Care (LTPAC) facilities, home/community care providers, etc.

 - Each of these workflows may require:

 - Specification of sender and receiver

 - Specification of urgency

-- Specification of whether transition is meant to be temporary or permanent
+- Specification of whether the transition is meant to be temporary or permanent

 - Requested response, e.g., acknowledgement of receipt, returned test result, referral/care report, etc.

-• Identify opportunities for harmonization/unification of technology standards and governance support of the various instances of Transitions of Care.
+- Identify opportunities for harmonization/unification of technology standards and governance support of the various instances of Transitions of Care (ToC). - Consider ways to reduce spam messaging as use of these tools expands.